automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 }
 ```

-4. Make sure you select an Agent for the Map that has the AWS CLI installed and configured, so it can be used for the Auto Remediation steps.
+4. If you are using the AutoRemediation via CLI, make sure you select an Agent for the Map that has the AWS CLI installed and configured.

 ### Configuration of Slack Messages